ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 This will depend on whether auxiliary descriptors are designed well enough to transport the missing internal state.

+### 16.6 Species alias and formula-based name resolution

+The current `reactive_package` examples require explicit mappings such as `CO -> carbonmonoxide` and `CO2 -> carbondioxide`, which is not a good long-term user experience.

+A likely direction is:

+- keep one canonical internal FPROPS species name per basis species
+- make `species_name[...]` an optional explicit override
+- otherwise resolve the user-facing component token via:
+  - exact canonical-name match
+  - normalized-name match (`carbon_dioxide`, `carbon-dioxide`, etc)
+  - a built-in alias table (`CO`, `CO2`, `H2`, `H2O`, ...)
+  - formula lookup, but only when the match is unique

+This would allow simple reactor models to use familiar chemical symbols by default, while still requiring explicit `species_name[...]` assignment for ambiguous cases such as hydrogen variants, phase-specific species, solution members, wustite/spinel members, and any future multiphase basis species.

+This should be implemented as a package-build-time resolver in FPROPS, not as a string rewrite scattered through ASCEND MODEL code.

 ## 17. Recommendation

 The recommended architectural direction is: